Load immediate values

 To represent some immediate values, you might have to use a sequence of instructions rather than a single instruction.

-and T32 instructions can only be 32 bits wide.
+ARM and Thumb instructions can only be 32 bits wide.
 You can use a

-a register with an immediate value from a range that depends on the instruction set.
+register with an immediate value from a range that depends on the instruction set.
+Certain

 instruction, although you can load these values from memory in a single instruction.

 In ARMv6T2 and later, you can load any 32-bit immediate value into a register with two

 You can include many commonly-used immediate values directly as operands within data processing instructions, without a separate load operation.
 The range of immediate values that you can include as operands in 16-bit Thumb instructions is much smaller.